maerteijn/maerteijn.nl/static/content/en/home.md

 ![Martijn](/images/photo-small.jpg#left =120x133) I have 15+ years of development experience, mostly with (but not limited to) the programming language [Python](https://www.python.org/).
 I like to write readable and adaptable code.
 In my view, code only turns into software when a test is written for it.
 QA, packaging and deployment are things I like to automate with tools as [Docker](https://www.docker.com), [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), [Github Actions](https://github.com/features/actions) or [Saltstack](https://www.saltstack.com/).

 I'm not afraid to ask questions when necessary.
 I think it's really important that the project objectives are completely clear for myself and the customer or client.
-I feel confident in all kinds of roles when I'm part of a project team, such as lead- developer / developer, MR/PR reviewer, sparring partner or technical assessor.
+I feel confident in all kinds of roles when I'm part of a project team, such as (lead-)developer, MR/PR reviewer or technical assessor.
 I'm perfectly fine to work completely independent as well.

 The last years I've mainly used the web application framework [Django](https://www.djangoproject.com/) with [Django REST Framework](https://www.django-rest-framework.org/).
 I'm also maintaining [Django Oscar API](https://github.com/django-oscar/django-oscar-api/).
-I consider Open Source Software to be a good thing and try to contribute where I can.
-More recently I started using [Vue.js](https://vuejs.org/) and I'm curious about any platform or technology as long it's the right tool for the job.

 See the [Projects](/en/projects) page for an impression of the projects I did in the past.